edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     If you require the OS image to be available in another region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+AWS+image+region:+xx-xxxx-x).

-    You can find a list of all [regions in AWS's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+    You can find a list of all [regions in AWS' documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

+    If you want to use AMD SEV-SNP machines you will have to use on of the following regions:
+     * `eu-west-1`
+     * `us-east-2`

+    You can find a list of regions that support AMD SEV-SNP in [AWS' documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snp-requirements.html).

     </tabItem>
     </tabs>